geotrev/release-workspaces/README.md

 While the tool runs with sensible defaults, you can create a configuration of your own with the following options/overrides.

-You can define a configuration in a few weeks.
-Add a `.release-workspaces.json` file or a `release-workspaces` field in your `package.json`
+Define the config file one of few ways:

+- `.release-workspaces.json` file in monorepo root
+- `"release-workspaces"` field of package.json
+- `--config` CLI option for a custom JSON file path

 ### Options